ps-tuebingen-courses/pl1-lecture-notes/src/15-continuations-1/continuations-1.md

 Let's consider this "web transformation" - the transformation from `progSimple` to `webprog` - in more detail.
 To this end, let's make our application a bit more sophisticated.
-Instead of entering only two numbers, the user enters n numbers, e.g., the prices of a list of n items.
+Instead of entering only two numbers, the user enters $n$ numbers, e.g., the prices of a list of $n$ items.

 Here is the "non-web" version of the application: